rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-fun-with-optimization.md

 ## Adam and SGD (Pytorch)

-Next we will attempt to solve the isoperimetric problem using Adam and SGD (stochastic gradient descent) optimizers in Pytorch.
+Next we will use Adam and SGD (stochastic gradient descent) optimizers in Pytorch to solve our problem.
 The details of Adam and SGD are out of scope for this post.
-However, we'll see how to cast our problem into the language of neural network, so that way may plug any available optimizer in a library like Pytorch to solve.
-This may then become a vehicle for the interested readers to dive deeper into the optimizers themselves.
+However, we will go through the process of casting our problem in the language of neural network, so that way may plug any available optimizer in a library like Pytorch to solve.

 In a typical neural network learning problem, we have a list of input-output pairs: Image/labels, audio/words, or sentence/sentiment and we seek to minimize the prediction error.
 The isoperimetric problem, on the other hand, is a pure